PlainsightPro/dbt-fabricspark-plainsight/CONTRIBUTING.md

 ## Submitting a Pull Request

-Microsoft provides a CI environment to test changes to the `dbt-fabricspark` adapter, and periodic checks against the development version of `dbt-core` through Github Actions.

-A `dbt-fabricspark` maintainer will review your PR.
+A `dbt-fabricspark-plainsight` maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or functional test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.

-Once all requests and answers have been answered the `dbt-fabricspark` maintainer can trigger CI testing.
+Once all requests and answers have been answered, the maintainer can trigger CI testing (if available).

-Once all tests are passing and your PR has been approved, a `dbt-fabricspark` maintainer will merge your changes into the active development branch.
+Once all tests are passing and your PR has been approved, a `dbt-fabricspark-plainsight` maintainer will merge your changes into the active development branch.
 And that's it!
 Happy developing :tada:

+### Contributing to Upstream

+If your contribution is a general fix or feature that would benefit the upstream project, please consider also submitting it to [microsoft/dbt-fabricspark](https://github.com/microsoft/dbt-fabricspark).
+This helps the broader community even if response times are slower there.